duranserkan/DRN-Project/README.md

 * I do my best not to leave technical debt.
 If I have to leave technical debt, I will remove the technical debt as soon as possible.
 * I manage time and stress under pressure, and I am not afraid to compromise and ask for help.
 * I will always keep communication channels open.
-* I will always give constructive and positive feedback whenever poss~~~~ible and appropriate.
+* I will always give constructive and positive feedback whenever possible and appropriate.
 * I will always be open to constructive and positive feedback.
 * I will always be conscientious, transparent and will live by values and goals.